alexwlchan/books.alexwlchan.net/README.md

 # books.alexwlchan.net

 This is the source code for <https://books.alexwlchan.net>, a site I use to track the books I've read.
-It creates bright, colourful cards for each book, using a colour selected from the book's cover.
+It creates bright, colourful cards for each book, with a tint colour based on the book's cover.
 Each card links to a longer, more detailed review.

 ![A screenshot of the homepage, which has a brief introductory paragraph and a list of three recent books.](books_screenshot.png)